 While many tour guides will advise you to visit Cousin or Curieuse Island because its proximity, we would highly recommend you to instead discover the unspoilt Aride Island.
 This Seychelles’ hidden gem is the northernmost of the inner granite islands and measures 1 mile in length and 0.37 miles in width.
-Nature lovers will particularly find the number of bird species on Aride, north of Praslin, breathtaking.
-The island is home to one of the most important seabird populations in the Indian Ocean with more breeding species than any other island in Seychelles.
+Nature lovers will particularly find the number of bird species on Aride breath-taking.
+The island is home to one of the most important seabird populations in the Indian Ocean with more breeding species than any other island in the Seychelles.
 A nature reserve since 1973, Aride is completely unspoilt with endemic flora and fauna not found anywhere else on earth.
-Tour operators run tours from Praslin or a helicopter service is available.
+Tour operators run tours from Praslin, or a helicopter service is available.
 For more information on Aride and its attractions we recommend you to consult its official website.

 3. The ancient mangrove forest of Port Launay

-The mangrove forest in the coastal wetlands of Port Launay beside Constance Ephélia is considered by RAMSAR as the best on Mahé.
-All seven species of mangrove can be found here offering a unique environment for the spawning, nursery and feeding of many endemic fish species as well as nesting for birds and the endangered Sheath-tailed Bat.
+The mangrove forest in the coastal wetlands of Port Launayright next to Constance Ephélia is considered by RAMSAR one of the best maintained mangroves in Mahé.
+All seven species of mangrove can be found here offering a unique environment for the spawning, nursery and feeding of many endemic fish species as well as a nesting ground for birds and the endangered sheath-tailed bat.
 Guests at Constance Ephélia are able to enjoy a guided kayak tour through this stunning natural environment.
 So, make sure you don’t miss out on this secret Seychelles attraction!

 Signposted from the beach at Port Launay, adjacent to Constance Ephélia on Mahé, this stunning waterfall is about a 1km walk from the main road.
 Set in the heart of dense jungle, the hidden gem of the Sauzier waterfall tumbles into a clear, freshwater pool perfect for swimming in.
 After a refreshing dip you can lie back on warm granite rocks and breathe in the scents, sounds and sights of this leafy, tropical paradise.